schools of thought in economics

 Development economics pioneering figures like Gunnar Myrdal and Amartya Sen

-While development economics has provided valuable insights into promoting inclusive growth, critics argue that some development models may be overly influenced by Western perspectives and fail to adequately account for local contexts and historical legacies.
+Critique: Some critics argue that development models may be overly influenced by Western perspectives and may not adequately account for local contexts and historical legacies.

 New Economic Thinking